 This Sub-Fund provides that investee companies follow good governance practices by ensuring that companies in the Sub-Fund are in compliance to the United Nations Global Compact (as covered and assessed by our provider); by engaging with companies in the bottom quintile of the Sub-Fund in order to improve ESG disclosure and/or improve ESG practices.
-The analysis of the practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+The analysis of the company prior to investment and throughout the holding period includes consideration of, but not limited to, management structure, employee relations, remuneration and tax compliance.